How Long Can I Drive on a Bad Wheel Bearing?

 How often should wheel bearings be inspected or replaced?

-Yes, it’s advisable to have them checked during regular maintenance or if you notice any unusual noises or handling issues.
+Wheel bearings should be checked during regular maintenance or if you hear unusual noises or notice handling problems.